BAsh2365/F1_Snowflake_Data_Modeling_Project/README.md

   -  How granular does the data need to be? (real-time? data snapshots?), does it need to be updated frequently?
   -  What specific statistical measures are you looking for (average, median, mode, etc.)?
   -  What are the top 5 factors that we will showcase when marketing these projections?
-  -  In one to two sentences: can you explain your TARGET variable, and your FEATURES, and what you are trying to find?
+  -  In one to two sentences: can you explain your TARGET variable, your FEATURES, and what you are trying to find?
   -  Do we need to consider seaonality?
 Spikes?
 Time Series splits (Lags, temporal T/T/S)?
 Anything else?